 Now, for our problem above, we can see that there are going to be an infinite number of solutions.

-I have drawn a line so we can see where the y-value is `0.3462`.
-I have then dropped the graph intersection value down on to the θ axis.
-We see that tan 19° = 0.3462 and we can also see the other values that I suggested before:
+I have drawn a horizontal dashed line so we can see where the y-value is `0.3462`.
+I have then found where that horizontal line intersects the graph and dran vertical lines down to the θ axis.
+We see that tan 19o = 0.3462 and we can also see the other values that I suggested before:

 For the negative angles,